A donation page is an easy way for your nonprofit to accept donations and do a lot of hard work in convincing potential donors to give.

 Make your campaign text as emotive as you can.
 Telling stories about your supporters can work well for this.

 You can also convert more donors by making them feel that their donation will make a difference.
-Using realistic, attainable goals can be key for this.
+Using realistic, attainable goals can be key to this.

 You can let your supporters know what $10 or $50 will be spent on, for example.
 This can make it more likely that you’ll secure donations and it encourages people to give more than they may otherwise have.